Affiliate links on SoundGuys may earn us a commission. Learn more.

 Each headphone was measured on our industry-standard test head, using our standard product review test procedure, which provides high-resolution data on frequency response, left-right tracking, sensitivity, and several types of distortion.
 This is what we found:

 The Electra Vortex frequency response is all over the place, and it’s not pretty.
-Bass exhibits a resonant peak just under 100Hz then rolls off quickly on the left-hand side of the chart.
+Bass exhibits a resonant peak just under 100Hz then rolls off rapidly on the left-hand side of the chart.
 Wild swings occur in the critical upper mids between 1kHz and 5KHz, high frequencies drop quickly after 10kHz.
-That imaginary hi-fi critic may have been on to something.
+That imaginary hi-fi critic may have been on to something..

 When it comes to total harmonic distortion (THD%), the higher the value, the worse it is.
 High values at low frequencies (on the left side of the chart) are pretty much expected and generally less noticeable.
 The rise to above 1% at around 4kHz is tied to the dip in the frequency response.
 Basically, this headphone is bad, but distortion isn’t its biggest issue.

 Good left-right channel balance requires well matched transducers and a good, stable fit.
 A flat line at 0dB would result if everything was perfectly matched, which is ideal for stereo.
 This chart reveals some major variations around 3.5kHz, and varying mismatches of around +/- 6dB elsewhere, which is a problem.